Siege of Madras: Bombardment commences

 As the French took up their positions around the city, ready to besiege Fort St George, they were unable to open fire as they were still waiting for artillery ammunition to be brought up for the major siege guns.
 For three weeks the guns stood silent, until on 2 January 1759 they began firing on the citadel.
-In spite of an intense five-day bombardment and several infantry assaults, the French failed to make the breakthrough they were hoping to - as the British defences remained largely intact.
+In spite of an intense five-day bombardment and several infantry assaults, the French failed to make a breakthrough, as the British defences remained largely intact.
 A large mine was detonated under the fortress, but this also made little impact on the defences.

 French morale fell further as they realised how little effect their attacks had had on the defenders.
 Many of the soldiers grew disgruntled and deserted, including 150 who switched sides to join the garrison.
 Lally was also facing an attack on his lines of supply by Muhammed Yusuf Khan, the British Sepoy commander of Madras Paraiyar Regiment at Chingleput; the only force that had not withdrawn into Madras upon the approach of the French.
 Lally managed to beat off the British attack, but they still remained in the vicinity menacing his rear, stealing much needed supplies and blocking the passage of many to his forces.